awsdocs/amazon-comprehend-developer-guide/doc_source/create-custom-classifier-console.md

    + **CSV file** — A two\-column CSV file, where labels are provided in the first column, and documents are provided in the second\.
    + **Augmented manifest** — A labeled dataset that is produced by Amazon SageMaker Ground Truth\.
 This file is in JSON lines format\.
 Each line is a complete JSON object that contains a training document and its associated labels\.

-   For more information about these formats, and for examples, see [Training a Custom Classifier](how-document-classification-training.md)\.
+   For more information about these formats, and for examples, see [Preparing training data](prep-classifier-data.md)\.

 1. Under **Training dataset**, enter the location of the Amazon S3 bucket that contains your training documents or navigate to it by choosing **Select folder**\.
 The IAM role you're using for access permissions for the training job must have reading permissions for the S3 bucket\.